 These days people are collapsing under stress as never before.
 Fear is stalking us.

-We are daily reminded about two wars – should we make that three – and counting?
-Housing prices continue to crumble; most homeowners are under water if they haven’t lost their home to foreclosure already.
+We are daily reminded of two wars – should we make that three – and counting?
+Housing prices continue to crumble; most homeowners are underwater if they haven’t lost their home to foreclosure already.
 Unemployment is up – stubbornly up.
 In my area, unemployment flirts with the 20% mark.
 Is it any wonder we are stressed?

 The gridlock in Washington hasn’t reduced the stress level of anyone I know.
 Did I hear that right – politicians almost let us default on the NATIONAL DEBT!
 And the stock market makes my stomach hurt worse than any roller coaster I ever rode on.
 Consumer confidence is near the bottom.
 Did I read that right – one credit card company emailed me a warning – I did not owe them anything but they were warning me THEY didn’t have the money to lend me?